 Aspire Lounge Helsinki Airport

-Aspire Lounge is a business lounge in the Schengen area of Helsinki Airport.
+Aspire Lounge is one of the business lounges in the Schengen area of Helsinki Airport.
 The lounge is operated by an international ground handling company, Swissport.

-We have have visited Aspire Lounge several times while flying from Helsinki Airport to destinations in the Schengen area.
-Because Helsinki Airport is our home base, the airport lounges here became familiar to us.
+We have visited Aspire Lounge several times while flying from Helsinki Airport to destinations in the Schengen area.
+Because Helsinki Airport is our home base, the lounges at the airport have become familiar to us.
 In addition to Aspire Lounge, there are 6 other lounges at Helsinki Airport and half of them are in the Schengen area.

-Helsinki Airport has two terminals but they are connected together.
-Walking between the terminals takes only 5 to 15 minutes so you can access Aspire Lounge as long as your flight is leaving to a Schengen destination.
-If you are flying out from the Schengen area, you can still access Aspire Lounge but you need to reserve enough time to pass immigration after the lounge visit.
-In Helsinki Airport, you would expect passport control to be a fast process.
+Helsinki Airport has two terminals but they are connected.
+Walking between the terminals takes only 5 to 15 minutes so you can access Aspire Lounge as long as your flight is leaving for a Schengen destination.
+If you are flying out from the Schengen area, you can still visit Aspire Lounge but you need to reserve 15 minutes more to pass the passport control after the lounge visit.
+At Helsinki Airport, you can expect passport control to be fast.

-Aspire Lounge is located in the Terminal 2 upstairs near Gate 27.
+Aspire Lounge is located in Terminal 2 upstairs near Gate 27.
 It has replaced the previous Fly Inn Restaurant.
-The stairs up leave from the Gate 27.
-At the end of the stairs you will find Fly Inn Restaurant and Aspire Lounge.
+The stairs up leave from Gate 27.
 An elevator is also available.

 Aspire Lounge is full-inclusive.
 After you have paid yourself in, everything is included.
-There is no need to pay extras for snacks, drinks, showers or other similar services of the lounge.
+There is no need to pay extras for snacks, drinks, showers or similar services.

-Some airlines invite their business and first class passengers to Aspire Lounge.
-For example, Qatar's, airBaltic's and Icelandair's business class passengers will get a complimentary invitation.
+Some airlines invite their business and first-class passengers to Aspire Lounge.
+For example, Qatar's, airBaltic's and Icelandair's premium passengers will get a complimentary invitation.
 Finnair invites its business class passengers to its own Finnair Lounges.

-The estimated walk-in price to Aspire Lounge is 35 euros.
-The exact price has not been published.
-However, we recommend you to book a visit beforehand at Lounge Pass.
-The pre-booking guarantees you an entry even during the busy hours and the price is also cheaper.
-The pre-booked price is about 22 British Pounds.
+The estimated walk-in price to Aspire Lounge is 35 euros without a pre-booking.
+However, we recommend booking a visit beforehand on Lounge Pass.
+Pre-booking guarantees access even during busy hours and the price is also cheaper.
+The pre-booked price is about 32 euros.

-The lounge is easy to find close to the Gate 27.
-Also, accessing your Schengen area gate after the lounge visit is fast taking only 5 to 10 minutes.
-In many airports, lounges are difficult to find but this is not the case with Aspire Lounge.
+The lounge is easy to find close to Gate 27.
+Also, accessing your Schengen area gate after a lounge visit is fast taking only 5 to 10 minutes.
+At many airports, lounges are difficult to find but this is not the case with Aspire Lounge at Helsinki Airport.

-Aspire Lounge is a peaceful and a separated area upstairs of Helsinki Airport.
-Its color theme is fresh and we would say that the lounge is comfortable.
-However, during the rush hours, the lounge may get quite crowded.
+Aspire Lounge is a peaceful and separate area upstairs of Helsinki Airport.
+Its colour theme is fresh and we would say that the lounge is comfortable.
+However, during rush hours, the lounge may get quite crowded.